Softly broken ${\cal N}=2$ SQCD: mass spectra in vacua with unbroken $Z_{2N_c-N_F}$ symmetry: Broken flavor symmetry, br2 vacua

-The equality of {\it such total mean values} means only that, when integrated from the appropriate high energies down to zero, {\it the numerical values} of the left and right parts will be equal.
+It is worth emphasizing also the following.
+The equality $\langle\,\partial \w/\partial \phi\rangle=0$ {\it is valid only when all nonperturbative contributions are accounted for in the superpotential} $\w$.
+If nonperturbative contributions are smaller than the perturbative ones, they can be neglected and then the equality $\langle\,\partial \w_{\rm pert}/\partial \phi\rangle\approx 0$ will be approximately right.
+If nonperturbative contributions are of the same order as perturbative ones, then ignoring them will give at best only the order of magnitude estimate.
+Remind that, by definition for any operator $O=A-B$, the equality $\langle O\rangle=0$ denotes the {\it total mean value} integrated from the appropriate high energy down to $\mu^{\rm lowest}_{\rm cut}=0$.
+And following from it equality of {\it total mean values} of two operators, $\langle A\rangle=\langle B\rangle$, {\it does not mean in general that the numerical values of $\langle A\rangle$ and $\langle B\rangle$ originate from the same energy regions}.
+The equality of {\it such total mean values} $\langle A\rangle=\langle B\rangle$ means only that, when integrated from the appropriate high energies down to zero, {\it their numerical values} will be equal.
 In general, {\it the numerical values of $\langle A\rangle$ and $\langle B\rangle$ can originate from different energy regions}.
-This is the case with \eqref{(2.1.17)} and e.g. \eqref{(2.1.23)}, see below.
-And similarly in many cases in the text below.
+This is the case with e.g. \eqref{(2.1.23)}, see below.
+And similarly in many cases in the text below.\\